JeffreySarnoff/RollingFunctions.jl/README.md

 - weights given as a simple vector
 - weights given as a kind of StatsBase.AbstractWeights

+### works with functions (1-arg, .., 4-args)
+- applied over unweighted or weighted data

+### works with data matrices
+- unary arg function applied to each column

 ### reasonable uses
 - with a simple vector
 - with a DataFrame column